The Wallace Collection is committed to helping people in their careers. It offers a limited number of voluntary placements each year.

 - Helping to keep the Education Studio tidy and well-stocked

 The School and Group Co-ordinator will oversee the work of the Education Department Intern, but as the internship will require involvement in a number of different projects he or she will work closely with most members of the department.

-This internship is designed for people at the start of their museum career.
+This internship is designed for people at thinking about exploring a career in museums.
 Interns in the department:

-- have studied/are studying Art History, Fine Art or a related field
+- Are studying Art History, Fine Art or a related field

 - have some experience of working with children